-For the remainder of today’s blog I would like to share with you how you would begin a Texas family law case.
-For example, if you wanted to file for divorce you would need to file an Original Petition for Divorce.
+For the remainder of today's blog, I would like to share how you would begin a Texas family law case.
+For example, if you want to file for divorce, you must file an original petition.
 Doing so would make you the petitioner in your case.
-Your spouse would then be the Respondent because he or she would need to respond with an Answer to your Petition.
+Your spouse would then be the Respondent because they would need to respond to your Petition.

-Before you start to think about any of the actual issues of your case, you would need to consider where your case should be filed.
-Most people will file for divorce in the county where they reside because that is the only venue that is appropriate.
-However, if you have recently moved, or plan on moving soon that may not make sense for you.
+Before you start to think about any of the actual issues of your case, you would need to consider where your claim should be filed.
+Most people will file for divorce in the county where they reside because that is the only appropriate venue.
+However, if you have recently moved or plan on moving soon, that may not make sense for you.

 What are the grounds for your divorce?

 A divorce can be filed in Texas for any reason or none at all.
-I will tell potential clients that you can file for divorce because you don’t like the way that he chews his dinner.
-You can base your divorce on any reason at all and a court will grant your divorce so long as you meet the procedural rules of doing so.
-Tomorrow’s blog will begin by discussing the factors that can lead to a divorce being filed as well as the role that these fault grounds can play in getting a divorce started.
+I will tell potential clients that you can file for divorce because you don't like how he chews his dinner.
+You can base your divorce on any reason at all, and a court will grant your divorce so long as you meet the procedural rules of doing so.
+Tomorrow's blog will begin by discussing the factors that can lead to a divorce being filed and the role these fault grounds can play in getting a divorce started.

 Questions about Texas family law cases?

-If you have any questions about the material that we discussed today please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys work tirelessly on behalf of our clients to achieve the results that they and their families deserve.
-We work and live in this community and take a great deal of pride in providing the best representation in the city of Houston and it surrounding communities.
+If you have any questions about the material that we discussed today, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys work tirelessly on our clients to achieve the results they and their families deserve.
+We work and live in this community and take a great deal of pride in providing the best representation in the city of Houston and its surrounding communities.

-We offer free of charge consultations six days a week here in our office where you can learn about our attorneys, our staff and the services we can provide to you and your family.
-A half hour can give you a huge leg up when it comes to learning about your case.
-We thank you for joining us today here on our blog and we look forward to being able to speak to you in the future about your case.
+We offer free of charge consultations six days a week here in our office, where you can learn about our attorneys, our staff, and the services we can provide to you and your family.
+A half-hour can give you a huge leg up when it comes to learning about your case.
+Thank you for joining us today here on our blog, and we look forward to speaking to you in the future about your case.